Math Software Online: MathScore.com

 Equation

-total # of items
+total # pebbles

 =